 A little proactivity to wipe up or shower before your appointment can eliminate odors and excessive body oils, make you feel more prepared, and make the experience an easy-breezy one for your esthetician.

 What’s that about excessive body oils?
 Oh, right….

 Don’t Come to Your Waxing Appointment Right After You Go to the Gym

 This goes hand in hand with the etiquette tip mentioned above.
 Aside from thinking of cleanliness, when you have loads of sweat and excessive body oils, you create a barrier for easy wax application.

 Whether it’s lotions, oils, or too much sweat, these all cause the wax to stick less to the hair, which creates a more challenging job for your waxing professional and possibly a more painful experience for yourself.

 Believe us; we know you are probably a ball of nerves, especially if you have never had a Brazilian wax before!
-That cocktail right before your appointment is looking pretty good right about now.
+That cocktail right before your appointment is looking pretty good right now.
 What’s one just to take the edge off, right?

-Plus, being tipsy or drunk can make things very uncomfortable between yourself and your esthetician and make their job harder.
+Plus, being tipsy or drunk can make things very uncomfortable between yourself and your esthetician, and make their job harder.